-Dr. Carrie Bucklin is a professor of biology at Southern Utah University.
+Dr. Carrie Bucklin is an assistant professor of biology at Southern Utah University.
 She is a discipline-based education researcher, focusing on understanding how to best help students learn biology.

 Dr. Bucklin is a Co-PI for SEAS Your Tomorrow and she seeks to evaluate, increase and support students’ interest and engagement in STEM.
 She is interested in finding the best ways to help students actualize their potential through increased experiential learning and mentorship opportunities.
 Dr. Bucklin co-leads the assessment portion of SEAS Your Tomorrow with Dr. Nastassia Jones.